DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 ```
 brew update
 brew install node
-brew install npm
 ```

-After you have node and npm, continue here to install the pre-requisite NPM modules for the tools:
+After you have node, continue here to install the pre-requisite NPM modules for the tools:

 ```
 cd tools